 What is DC Current?

-DC stands for Direct Current, although it is often referred to as “DC Current”.
+DC stands for Direct Current, although it is often called “DC Current”.
 DC current is defined as a unidirectional flow of electric charge.
 In DC current, the electrons move from an area of negative charge to an area of positive charge without changing direction.
-This is unlike alternating current (AC) circuits where current can flow in both directions.
+This is unlike alternating current (AC) circuits, where current can flow in both directions.

-The battery is the best example of a DC source.
-In a battery, the electrical energy produced from the chemical energy stored in the battery.
-When a battery is connected in a circuit, it provides a constant flow of charge from negative to the positive terminal of the battery.
+The battery is a good example of a DC source.
+In a battery, the electrical energy is produced from the chemical energy stored in the battery.
+When a battery is connected to a circuit, it provides a constant flow of charge from the negative terminal to the positive terminal of the battery.

 DC Current Symbol

 The DC current is a constant current.
 Therefore, the symbol of DC current is a straight line.
 The symbol of DC and AC current is as shown in the figure below.

 Electrical energy is available in the form of Alternating current (AC) or Direct current (DC).
 In alternating current, the current reverses direction 50-60 times in a second depending on the frequency.

 The main differences between AC and DC have been summarized in the below table;